By Santi - Head Van Engineer - February 10, 2026

 Favor Sprinter or higher-GVWR Transit chassis and plan suspension upgrades.
 When in doubt, choose a higher GVWR and verify payload after the full conversion weight is known.

-DIY builders may prefer Transit for simpler gasoline systems and parts availability; professional converters who build larger, more integrated interiors often prefer Sprinter for its packaging and chassis options.
+DIY builders may prefer Transit for simpler gas systems and easy parts access; pro builders who make larger, more built-in interiors often prefer Sprinter for its layout and chassis options.

 Sample ownership cost comparison (3-year and 7-year scenarios)